JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Data and Photometry

 The SED of GN-z11 is displayed in Figure \ref{fig:sed} and shows the classic shape of a high-redshift Ly$\alpha$ dropout.
 The continuum is strong and blue, roughly zero color in the AB system, before plummeting shortward of the break. \citet{bunker23} provides a robust determination of $z=10.60$ through the detection of many well-detected narrow lines.
 The photometric measurements are wholly consistent with this redshift.
 Ly$\alpha$ is shifted to 1.41~$\mu$m, lying in the F150W filter.
 We observe a rest-UV flux density of $144.4\pm2.7$ nJy in F200W.
 The F115W filter lies entirely shortward of the Ly$\alpha$ wavelength and is indeed observed as a complete dropout, with a flux of $1.2 \pm 3.1$ nJy.
 This is a very strong suppression of a factor of at least $\sim20$ (95\% confidence), nearly 3 magnitudes.

-The photometry is entirely consistent with that of \citet{oesch14} and \citet{oesch16}, who reported an HST WFC3 F160W flux of $152\pm10$ nJy, in the same $0.6''$ aperture, and no flux in F125W and shorter.
-The Spitzer IRAC photometry of $139\pm20$ and $122\pm21$ nJy at 3.6 and 4.5 $\mu$m \citep{ashby13,oesch14} are also in good agreement.
+The last nine bands of Table~\ref{tab:nc} are the ACS and WFC3 0.7$''$ diameter aperture photometry from the HST Hubble Legacy Field v2.5 images of GOODS-N. \citet{oesch14} reported $-7\pm9$ nJy, $11\pm8$ nJy, $64\pm13$ nJy and $152\pm10$ nJy for HST WFC3 F105W, F125W, F140W, and F160W, respectively.
+Our measurements are in agreement with those of \citet{oesch14}, excepting F160W for which we measure a flux lower by about 25\% ($3\sigma$ lower).
+The Spitzer IRAC photometry of $139\pm20$ and $122\pm21$ nJy at 3.6 and 4.5 $\mu$m \citep{ashby13, oesch14} are also in good agreement.

 Longward of Ly$\alpha$, the ratio between the fluxes measured in F200W and F356W indicates a rest-UV slope of $\beta=-2.41_{-0.07}^{+0.06}$, where the flux density scales as $f_\nu\propto\lambda^{\beta+2}$.
 This is consistent with the value determined from the prism spectrum of $\beta=-2.36\pm0.10$ \citep{bunker23}.
 At the longest NIRCam wavelengths, the F410M filter corresponds to 3360 to 3700~\AA\ in the rest-frame, just blueward of the Balmer jump, while the F444W filter extends to 4300 \AA.
 Hence, the comparison of these two filters can be sensitive to the presence of older stars.